 - Analyse (7-8 marks): The writer focuses our attention on Violet and Klaus’ reaction to their whereabouts and portrays that it was unexpected

-Let’s now think about the second bullet pointed guidance which suggests that we look at how and why the writer shifts focus.
+Let’s now think about the second bullet-pointed guidance which suggests that we look at how and why the writer shifts focus.

-By yourself, you can work through the process of elimination; what category does the writer focus our attention on: setting, character or object?
+By yourself, you can work through the process of elimination; what category does the writer focus our attention on setting, character or object?
 Can you address the levels of AO2 and the mark scheme?
 Identify, Explain, Comment, Analyse?

-You should have noticed that the writer focuses your attention particularly on another character (Sunny), her desperate situation and emotions of fear (Analyse 7-8 marks).
+You should have noticed that the writer focuses your attention, particularly on another character (Sunny), her desperate situation and emotions of fear (Analyse 7-8 marks).
 But the bullet point asks how and why the focus changes, not just what it changes to.
-In order to truly address it, you will need to identify what the writer uses to change the focus and then make inference (use your reasoning to make a conclusion) about why the writer has done this.
+In order to truly address it, you will need to identify what the writer uses to change the focus and then make an inference (use your reasoning to make a conclusion) about why the writer has done this.

 You could mention for example that the writer uses a connective “but” at the beginning of the sentence to introduce Sunny.
-Although mentioning a word class does not fall under a structural technique, we are identifying how the writer changes the focus (connective) and to some extent why (to introduce a new character), so it falls under analysis and will give us at least 1 additional mark in our response.
+Although mentioning a word-class does not fall under a structural technique, we are identifying how the writer changes the focus (connective) and to some extent why (to introduce a new character), so it falls under analysis and will give us at least 1 additional mark in our response.

 Subject Terminology and Effect on the Reader for top marks

 You are then expected to write about any other structural feature that interests you, and I can hear your brain ticking right now as you try to think of what structural features are.
 To help you, here is a brief list of structural features that you might want to keep in mind to mention:

 - Narrative perspective (1st/3rd person)